kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 };
 ```

-**note**: you call them the same way
+**note**: you call both functions the same way
 * `addTask();`

 ## getElementById( 'someId' )
-* don't need to preface with `#` as it is implied
+* Don't need to preface with `#` as it is implied
 * [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
-* note that it is singular because this will only EVER get one element
+* Note that it is singular because this will only EVER get one element

 ## getElementsByTagName( 'img' )
-* notice this is plural because it gets a HTMLCollection with is very similar to an Array and you will access it using array syntax `myArray[0]`
+* Notice this is plural because it gets a HTMLCollection with is very similar to an Array and you will access it using array syntax `myArray[0]`
 * [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)

-### example
+### Example

 ```js
 var taskInput = document.getElementById( 'new-task' ), // new-task